SimPyClassic/SimPyClassic/docs/source/SimPy_Overview.rst

 SimPy is based on ideas from Simula and Simscript but uses standard Python.
 It provides efficient implementation of co-routines using Python's generators capability.
-It requires Python 2.3 or later, **but does not work yet with Python 3.0**.
+It requires Python 2.6 or later including Python 3.x.

 SimPy has been under development since 2002.